YuvalKorenfeld/ServeUP-Community/README.md

 ## Recognition

-- **Winner of the 2024 Computer Science Graduation Project Excellence Award at Bar-Ilan University**.
+- ** 🏅 Winner of the 2024 Computer Science Graduation Project Excellence Award at Bar-Ilan University 🏅 **.